 # 11 Fiber, fiber, fiber

 Other than their cholesterol-lowering power, oats can provide many other health benefits.
 For example, recent research has found that oats can prevent weight gain, fight diabetes, and prevent the arteries’ hardening.
-People in Loma Linda swear by oatmeal for breakfast.
+People in Blue Zone Loma Linda swear by oatmeal for breakfast.
 Oats and other grains can spike your insulin level though.

-According to a study recently published in the European Journal of Clinical Nutrition, another preferred whole grain in Blue Zones is barley.
+According to a study recently published in the European Journal of Clinical Nutrition, another preferred whole grain in Blue Zones for breakfast is barley.
 Barley has cholesterol-lowering properties similar to those of oats.
 Additionally, it provides essential amino acids, as well as compounds that can help to stimulate digestion.